 The SEO Framework is compatible with Polylang, WPML, and MultilingualPress out of the box.
 Other translation plugins, such as TranslatePress, are also compatible, but some features like improved sitemap flushing support are missing.

 Multisite translation plugins (MultilingualPress)

 MultilingualPress is special.
-It works via a WordPress Multisite network utilizing a unique site for each language, instead of running them all on one single website.
-So, that is why we highlight it separately from the other plugins.
+Instead of running all languages on one single WordPress website, it works via a WordPress Multisite network utilizing a unique site for each language.
+This is unique and why we highlight it separately from the other plugins.

-Its integration is much how Automattic deals with internationalization on WordPress.com and WordPress.org as well, and it is, in our opinion, the right way forward.
+Its integration is much how Automattic deals with internationalization on WordPress.com and WordPress.org as well — and it is, in our opinion, the only correct method.
 However, we understand that this solution is not feasible for everyone and that running a multisite can be steeply costly for many.

 Issue #1: Site language settings

 Ensure that you set the site language (at the General Options of your WordPress site) to the visitor’s language of the website.
 This setting makes sure The SEO Framework recognizes the language of the site for meta-tag generation, and our dictionary API services brought with Focus.